City Hall: Should city put any extra budget money toward after-school programs?

 "We need to be mindful of what we’ve asked others to do within city government," Ward said.

-COVID-19 concerns canceled Lincoln's plans to host 1,000 of the best rodeoing high schoolers in the U.S. in July.
+COVID-19 concerns canceled Lincoln's plans to host 1,000 of the best high school rodeo competitors in the U.S. last month.

 The fallout of the rodeo that wasn't at the Lancaster Event Center continues to unfold, especially as the Lancaster County Ag Society seeks to recover financially from losing its marquee event for the year.